-In this lesson, we will start with a quick quiz.
-We’ll then be defining exactly what the ingredients of a narrative piece are before moving on to examine how to write an effective opening.
-In order to do this, we’ll look at the example of George Orwell’s 1984 as well as reviewing the opening from our set text Samphire.
+In this lesson, we will define exactly what the ingredients of a narrative piece are before moving on to examine how to write an effective opening.
+In order to do this, we'll look at the example of George Orwell's '1984' as well as reviewing the opening from our set text Samphire.
 You'll then have an opportunity to plan a narrative and write your own opening paragraph to try out your learning from the session.
-As usual, a learning recap quiz will then be available to consolidate today’s learning content.

 Click on the play button to start the video.
 If your teacher asks you to pause the video and look at the worksheet you should:

 Your video will re-appear on the next page, and will stay paused in the right place.

 Lesson summary: Narrative writing: What makes a good opening?